risk-first/website/menagerie/Feature-Risk.md

  - What are we missing?
  - How can we be _even better_?

 Hopefully, this has given you some ideas about what [Feature Risk](Feature-Risk) involves.
 Hopefully, you might be able to identify a few more specific varieties.
 But, it's time to move on and look in more detail at [Complexity Risk](Complexity-Risk) and how it affects what we build.

+### Analysis

+At this point, it would be easy to stop and say, look, here are a bunch of [Feature Risk]() issues that you could face.
+But, it turns out that we're going to be relying heavily on [Feature Risk]() as we go on in order to build our understanding of other risks, so it's probably worth spending a bit of time up front to classify what we've found.
+In the later section, [Staging and Classifying](), we're going to go into this in much more detail over the whole menagerie, but let's introduce it here.

+The [Feature Risks]() identified here basically exist in a 3-dimensional space:
+ - We've looked at the dimension of _the features we're supplying_, and whether this matches _the features the a user needs_.
+This is the **Feature** dimension.

+tbd.
+3 diagrams: perfect fit, implementation risk, conceptual integrity risk.

+ - We've looked at the market of all possible users,  and considered which of those will find our product suitable.
+This is the **Market** dimension.

+tbd: show 5 users, each with slightly different requirements, how they intersect with the product.  (market risk, feature access risk)

+ - We've looked at time, and how this can change both the market and the features.
+This is the **Change** dimension.

+ tbd.  regression risk and feature drift risk.

+Somewhere between "what the customer wants" and "what you give them" is a dialog.
+Communication Risk.